If We Love One Another, Why Do We Fight So Much?

 There are only two options for keeping our relationships intact: fight for emotional engagement or avoid emotional engagement.
 The partner who fights for emotional engagement is what we call “the pursuer.”
 The partner who avoids emotional engagement is what we call “the withdrawer.”

-Because one of of us is a Pursuer
+Because one of us is a pursuer.

 The partner who fights for more emotional connection feels that there needs to be more, better, or deeper communication and more, better, or deeper responsiveness.
 When there is not, there is a feeling of emptiness, longing, dissatisfaction, craving for more.
 In order to fill that craving, the partner might become demanding and try in various ways to get their partner to talk or show emotion or do something to show that they care and are available, responsive, and engaged.